Health of The Persian Cat

-Type 2 (moderate) brachycephalic cats are a transition between a doll face and a flat face.
-Like type 1 cats, their nose falls below the lower level of their eyes, but unlike them, they have a more defined stop and very little nose protrusion.
-Upon closer inspection, a small nose ridge should still be present.
-Their lower jaw may sometimes excede the legnht of the top jaw.
+Type 2 (moderate) brachycephalic persians are doll face persians.
+Like type 1 cats, their nose falls below the lower level of their eyes, but unlike them, they have a more defined stop and a shorter muzzle.
+Their lower jaw sometimes exceed the length of the top jaw.
 Dental cramming and skull deformities start becoming common.

 Type 3 (profound) brachycephalic Persians have a flat face.
-Their nose meets the lower level of their eyes and they have a concave nose ridge where skin folds touch (CFA defines it as a “break”).
+Their nose often meets the lower level of their eyes and they have a profound nose ridge (CFA defines it as a “break”).
 The lower jaw protrudes further than the top jaw and points slightly upwards causing dental cramming.
 Their facial bones are disproportionate when compared to mesocephalic cats.

 Type 4 (severe) brachycephalic Persians are extreme type or peke face Persians.
-Their nose is almost even with the upper level of their eyes and it looks like their snout is being eaten by their face, starting at the nose ridge/break.
-Their lower jaw significantly protrudes out and above the upper jaw.
-Facial bones are significantly deformed and unnatural.
+Their nose is often even with the upper level of their eyes and it looks like their snout is concave, starting at the nose ridge/break.
+Their lower jaw commonly protrudes passed the upper jaw.
+Facial bones are significantly altered.

 Skull images taken from the Journal of Feline Medicine and Surgery (2009) 11, 891 – 900.

 Some breeders have successfully produced extreme persians with minimal eye, nose, skull, and dental problems.
 Per my experience, those persians tend to have broad heads, wide nose leather, large open nose holes, small to medium eyes set wide apart, no entropion, no obvious skull deformities and minimal tearing.
 I have never produced an extreme persian with no tearing; I therefor consider minimal tearing the goal for all extremes.